balmli/homey-smartpresence/README.txt

 3. Add the device by entering a name, and the IP address of the smartphone.
 Check the 'Is guest' - checkbox for guests.

-For more information, click the Homey Community - link on this page.
+For more information, click the 'Visit forum' - link on this page.